 Choosing sustainable seafood means the seafood is harvested in a way that doesn't harm other sea creatures or harm the ecosystem where it is found.
 The species aren't overfished so they can be enjoyed by future generations.
-This benefits chefs, consumers, fishermen and the environment.
+This benefits chef, consumers, fishermen, and the environment.

 This is my Top Ten list of eco-friendly seafood choices that are not only good for the future of fishing but also very delicious and healthy products for the dining table your whole family can get excited about!

 01 of 10

 Barramundi has a delicate texture and a sweet, mild taste.
 It is an excellent substitute for red snapper, grouper or Chilean sea bass.

 Why it's sustainable: Barramundi in the United States are raised in environmentally sound, closed recirculating tank systems which are clean ways to raise this fast-growing fish.
 Farm-raised fish have gotten a bad rap in previous years, but the industry has come a long way in developing technological advances that create clean environments for the fish.